Search Results :

 • Details Tab | WP Azure AD SSO configuration

-• Select the Base-64 encoded X.609 option and click on next.
+• Select the Base-64 encoded X.609 option and click on Next.

-• Base64 encoded | WordPress Azure AD SSO configuration
+• Base64 encoded | Azure AD SSO configuration for WordPress

-• Then, enter a filename and click on the next button.
+• Then, enter a filename and click on the Next button.

-• Filename | Azure AD WordPress SSO configuration
+• Filename | Azure AD SSO configuration for WordPress

 • And then, click on the OK button to save the Certificate.

-• Verification certificates save | Azure AD WordPress SSO configuration
+• Verification certificates save | Azure AD SSO configuration for WordPress

 Setting up additional configuration for Advanced & Custom Attribute Mapping, Group & Role Mapping, Single Logout along with SSO allows you to maximize efficiency and user identity management from your IDP to your WordPress site.